kakshay21/AWS/README.md

 ```
 git push origin akshay-1234
 ```
-### remember not to push anything in the master until you're explicily told.
+### remember not to push anything in the master until you're explicitly told.